Skip to Content

 Standing at over 2000-feet high, Snaefell Mountain is the islands tallest point.
 That might sound like a strenuous effort to summit the peak, but it’s actually fairly doable.

 Depending on how in shape you are, the hike up is around 30-45 minutes.
-It starts off as a steady incline and gets gradually steeper as you reach the top.
-So long as you’re not afraid of a little workout, it’s a manageable climb.
+It starts off as a steady incline and gets gradually steeper as you reach the top where there’s a nice cafe where you can sit & relax.

 I highly recommend adding the Snaefell hike to your list of things to do in the Isle of Man.
-However, if you’d prefer not to hike, you can take the Snaefell Mountain Railway, which departs from Laxey periodically between April & September.
+But, if you’d prefer not to walk, you can take the Snaefell Mountain Railway instead.
+The train departs from Laxey periodically between April & September.

 15. The Heritage Trail